nilshartmann/redux-async-playground/README.md

-# Redux Playground: Comparsion of different Redux async frameworks
+# Redux Playground: Comparsion of different Redux async middlewares

-This repository contains the same application implemented using different "async frameworks" for redux.
+This repository contains the same application implemented using different "async middlewares" for redux.

 The frontends are implemented with React, Redux, react-redux.

-The differences between the examples and underlying frameworks only affect:
+The differences between the examples and underlying middlewares only affect:

 - setting up the store (`store.js`)
 - action creator (`greeting-actions.js`)